|Support||Help Desk, Forum, Phone, Knowledge Base & Social Media|

-Over the years, you’ve probably seen GoDaddy’s Super Bowl commercials, GoDaddy girls all around the Internet, and most recently their “Helping Small Business” commercials.
-They have brand recognition if nothing else.
+Over the years, you’ve probably seen GoDaddy’s Super Bowl commercials, GoDaddy girls all around the Internet, or their “Helping Small Business” commercials.
+They have brand recognition, if nothing else.

-With the popularity of using WordPress for setting up websites, GoDaddy has made a big product push for its “WordPress Hosting” product.
+With the popularity of WordPress websites, GoDaddy has made a big push for its “WordPress Hosting” product.

-In fact, they lead in market share for total WordPress installs around the Internet, leading even popular WordPress hosts like Bluehost.
+In fact, they lead in market share for total WordPress installs around the Internet, even over popular WordPress hosts like Bluehost.

-Of course, GoDaddy offers domain registration.
-This is how they originally started.
+More than anything, GoDaddy is known for its domain registration service.
+It is, after all, how they originally started.
 Here’s some of the pricing for more popular Top Level Domains extensions.

 Shared Hosting Plans

-Unless you choose the Windows option, these plans all run on a standard LAMP stack and can run WordPress with a single click install after purchase.
+Unless you choose the Windows option, GoDaddy’s shared hosting plans run on a standard LAMP stack and can run WordPress with a single click install after purchase.
 All the plans are competitive but do have notable caps on databases, and the lowest two do not include a free SSL for security or backups included.

 |Free Domain Name||1 year||1 year||1 year||1 year|